markviews/VRGamepad/README.md

 # VRGamepad
 This program creates a virtual xbox360 controller from buttons pressed with VR controllers, it even runs alongside a VR game allowing you to play games that support xbox360 controller input from in VR with a few programs!
+Also I know the current support and lack of configuration is scuffed... sorry, i'll work on that when I have time

 ## How to setup to play local controller games with friends in VR:
 1. Download and install [OVRDrop](https://store.steampowered.com/app/586210/OVRdrop/) ($15)